Preschool Behaviors in Gifted Children

 (This article was printed in the July/August, 2009 issue of Outlook, a publication of the MN Council for the Gifted and Talented [MCGT].)

-The Minnesota Council for the Gifted and Talented (MCGT) supports families of gifted students and promotes gifted education in Minnesota by providing an annual conference, mini-conferences, national speakers, legislative advocacy, opportunities to connect with other gifted families through chapters and parent groups, and more.
+The Minnesota Council for the Gifted & Talented (MCGT) supports families of gifted & talented students and promotes their educational and social emotional needs in Minnesota by providing an annual conference, mini-conferences, national speakers, legislative advocacy, scholarships, opportunities to connect with other gifted families through chapters and parent groups, and more.

 We hope that you’ll join us on this journey!
 JOIN MCGT TODAY!